EmkaczLabs/codebreaker/README.md

 ## Features

 - Detects codes in both player chat and server/game announcement messages.
-- Command `/ck` sends the detected code (client-side).
+- Client command `/ck` sends the detected code (client-side).
 Use `/ck cancel` to clear the pending code.
+- New subcommand `/ck cooldown` shows the current send cooldown; use `/ck cooldown <seconds>` to change it at runtime.
-- Heuristics tuned for announcement formats like: "Konkurs » Osoba ktora przepisze najszybciej kod: 123456789... uzywajac: /kod (kod)".
+- Heuristics tuned for announcement formats like:
+  `Konkurs » Osoba ktora przepisze najszybciej kod: 123456789... uzywajac: /kod (kod)`
 - Debugging mode prints helpful logs to the dev-run console to aid regex tuning.
-- Default safety: automatic sending is disabled.
-For contest announcements, the mod may force-send immediately to avoid sending after a winner message (this behavior is conservative and guarded).
+- Default safety: automatic sending is disabled (AUTO_SEND = false).
+For contest announcements the mod will detect and (optionally) auto-send conservatively; a resend guard prevents duplicate quick sends.

 ## Build